aignatiev/esp32-crosstrainer/README.md

 # esp32-crosstrainer

-Aim of this project is to monitor usage of a specific crosstrainer (SPORTOP E820), record the data and upload to a Google Script which in turn updates a Google Sheet with the latest values.
+Aim of this project is to monitor usage of a specific crosstrainer (SPORTOP E820), record the data and upload to a Google Apps Script which in turn updates a Google Sheet with the latest values.

 **This is the first time I'm sharing my code so there might be some issues here.**